 Designed to Teach

-The CLEAN BAY pump out boat will be a platform of learning for students to learn hands-on skills such as:
+The CLEAN BAY pump out boat was a perfect platform of learning for students to learn hands-on skills such as:

 - Laminating, strip planking, and cold molding techniques and construction methods